 Unwanted side effects mainly occur after the intake of high doses, or when medicinal cannabis is used in combination with other substances that increase its effects (e.g. alcohol or particular medications).

 Research regarding expected adverse effects of cannabis use in a therapeutic context is limited.
 Consequently, a significant amount of data on this issue is derived from studies investigating recreational cannabis use, which implies caution in formulating conclusions regarding medicinal use.
 Specifically, the amount of cannabis used, the methods of delivery and the existence of comorbidities significantly differ between the recreational and medicinal cannabis user populations.
 As a result, different adverse effects might be expected.

 Bedrocan’s medicinal cannabis is quality controlled by an external, internationally certified laboratory.
 The results of the analysis of every batch are presented in a Certificate of Analysis (CoA).
 This level of quality assurance shows our products to be free of harmful contaminants.

-When cannabis of unknown origin is used, there is always a chance the product is contaminated with pesticides, growth enhancers, heavy metals or microbes.
+When cannabis of unknown, often illegal, origin is used, there is always a chance the product is contaminated with pesticides, growth enhancers, heavy metals or microbes.
 These contaminants are very damaging to the health of a patient.